 What is a Molcajete?

 Molcajete refers to a Mexican mortar and pestle made from volcanic stone, used since ancient times in Mexico.
-The bowl’s (mortar) name is molcajete and the hand-held tool, made from the same material, is called tejolote, both comes from the nahuatl language molcaxitl and texolotl respectively.
+The bowl’s name is molcajete and the hand-held tool, made from the same material, is called tejolote, both come from the Nahuatl language molcaxitl and texolotl respectively.

 This amazing tool is used for grinding many ingredients, from seeds to vegetables and almost every home in Mexico owns one.
-Mine is bought from an online store but my older sister, Nora, has the one that belonged to our grand grandmother.
+Is also used as a bowl to serve salsas on it.

-Is not easy to find a good molcajete these days but if you want to make this sauce you can also use a regular mortar and pestle or even a blender, I’ll let you now below how to do so.
+Is not easy to find a good molcajete these days but if you want to make this sauce you can also use a regular mortar and pestle or even a blender, I’ll let you know how to do so.

 About The Ingredients

 TOMATOES.
 Use ripe tomatoes, the ones that are very soft and also bright in color.
 Roma or any other type of plum tomato works fine in this recipe.

 CHILIES.
 You can use any kind or color of chilies as long as they’re fresh and spicy.
 For example, serranos are the first option but you can also use jalapeño or Thai green chilies.